-If small-volume home builders have already built homes with sought-after floor plans, investment in professional photos and video to document what their homes look like as they are being built and once they are completed can boost overall sales velocity.
-According to a 2013 Redfin study, professionally photographed homes priced between $400,000 and $499,999 sold for an average of $11,200 more than homes with amateur photos.
-The study also shows that professionally photographed homes are more likely to sell within six months.
+If smaller volume home builders have already built homes with sought-after floor plans, investment in professional photos and video to document what their homes look like as they are being built and once they are completed can boost overall sales velocity.

 Buyers want to know exactly what they will be getting, but this doesn’t have to mean waiting until a house is built to start lining up buyers.
 Show examples of finished homes.
 Provide photo brochures, online photo galleries, and virtual tours.
 Make it as easy as possible for new home buyers to envision life in the home you will build.
 By taking advantage of standardized floor plans and using homes you’ve built and sold to market future properties to buyers, it is possible to increase your number of pre-sells.

 Gather testimonials, too, from past customers.
 A home purchase is probably the biggest financial transaction that most consumers will make.
 It is important to have a proven record of trust and reliability as a home builder especially in a market where word-of-mouth can make or break relationships.
 This is where strong marketing can help by increasing market visibility and thereby cultivate customer confidence.

 5 – Recoup and Redeploy Capital

-According to a data compiled by the National Federation of Independent Businesses based on information from telephone surveys of small employers, 28% of cash flow problems reported by small businesses are from sales-related problems.
+According to data compiled by the National Federation of Independent Businesses based on information from telephone surveys of small employers, 28% of cash flow problems reported by small businesses are from sales-related problems.
 Unsold inventory ties up valuable cash flow.
 Small-volume home builders make a monetary investment upfront when they purchase land and build on it.